-- is not working on academic grade level; - is not meeting the requirements necessary for promotion to the next grade; is failing subjects or courses of study; - is not meeting the requirements necessary for graduation from high school. (e.g., potential dropout); - has insufficient mastery of skills or is not meeting state standards; - has been retained; - has a high rate of absenteeism; - has repeated suspensions or expulsions from school; - is homeless and/or migrant; and/or - is identified as an English Language Learner; and/or - has social emotional needs that cause a student to be unsuccessful in school.
+- is not working on academic grade level; - is not meeting the requirements necessary for promotion to the next grade; is failing subjects or courses of study; - is not meeting the requirements necessary for graduation from high school. (e.g., potential dropout); - has insufficient mastery of skills or is not meeting state standards; - has been retained; - has a high rate of absenteeism; - has repeated suspensions or expulsions from school; - is homeless and/or migrant; - is identified as an English Language Learner; - has social emotional needs that cause a student to be unsuccessful in school; and/or - is identified as a student with dyslexia or characteristics of dyslexia.